 I'm a multi-genre writer, because really, each way of making things with words has its particular pleasures.
 I translate poems because I owe so much to other translators, other makers.

-When I was nine or so, I decided that someday I'd write magical books; I'd already produced at least one bad poem back then.
-When I discovered (by accident, as a means to travel) that I mightily enjoy teaching, my path was clear.
+When I was nine or so, I decided that someday I'd write books witih magic in them; I'd already produced at least one bad poem back then.
+Later, when I discovered (by accident, as a means to travel) that I mightily enjoy teaching, my path was clear.

 On to the future: if you're planning a writers' conference, or looking for someone to visit your university, book club, or some other group, I might be the one.
 I enjoy doing poetry and fiction readings, lectures, classroom visits, workshops, writer's talks.
 I've visited many campuses as well as book clubs, high schools, coffeehouses, libraries, and bookstores.